To find out more about some of Holland College’s Applied Research projects, follow the links below.

 There’s an 11-vehicle pile-up on the old runway.
 A body is sprawled across the ground next to a crushed motorcycle as a wisp of smoke spirals upward.
 A cable snakes away from a downed power pole.
 People with injuries ranging from broken bones to head wounds sit in the twisted wreckage or wander around as though dazed.
 Propane tanks are scattered on the ground.
 The smell of diesel fuel hangs in the air.

 The only sound is the buzz of a UAV, or drone, as it hovers over the scene.
-Read more here.
+Read more on the Holland College blog.